Get a free, no obligation personal loan quote with rates as low as 9.90%

 Bankruptcy is a last resort solution to payday loan debt.
 If your consumer proposal is not accepted, then you can opt for bankruptcy.
 Once again, you’ll need to hire an insolvency trustee in order to file for bankruptcy

-With bankruptcy, you’ll be required to make payments for 9 months or more if you’re required to make surplus payments.
-While all your debts, including your payday loan debts, will be absolved, you’ll receive an R9 rating which will remain on your credit report for 6-7 years.
-This can significantly affect your ability to access credit until that mark is removed.
+With bankruptcy, you’ll be required to make payments for 9 months, or even longer if you’re required to make surplus payments.
+While your payday loan debts may be resolved with bankruptcy, you’ll receive an R9 rating on your credit report, which will remain on your credit report for 6 to 7 years and significantly impact your credit score.

 What Happens If You Don’t Pay Back Your Payday Loan?